Last updated: 4th January, 2019

 - Signing up to our online panel;

-- Participate in our marketing activities which may include promotions or competitions;
+- Participating in our marketing activities which may include promotions or competitions;

 - Providing us with your personal information from your usage of our website and any other information you post on our website, e-mail or otherwise send to us;

-- Or otherwise provide us with information in the course of our interactions with you.
+- Providing us with information in the course of our interactions with you.